-Biotin is one of three ingredients (the others being Zinc & Methionine) that are required in a balanced ratio in order to produce strong keratin (hoof).
+Biotin is one of three ingredients (the others being Zinc & Methionine) that are needed in a balanced ratio to produce strong keratin (hoof).
 Feeding Biotin alone will make soft, flaky hooves.

-The National Research Council does not have a defined recommended daily amount, however many sources cite 20 mg daily as sufficient for strong hooves when feed along with Methionine and Zinc.
+The National Research Council does not have a defined recommended daily amount; however, many sources cite 20 mg daily as sufficient for strong hooves when fed along with Methionine and Zinc.

 - Essential for sound hooves.